Verbot: Sylvie

 Sylvie was the first intelligent animated virtual human.
 She was designed both as a conversation agent and as a virtual human interface that would form a bridge between the two.
 She became more popular as a conversation agent, but her designers believe she serves as a prototype for future virtual human interface design that will help us all cope with the increasing complexity of technology.

-As and aside, Plantec noticed that an inordinately large number of Sylvies were being sold in Southeast Asia.
-Upon investigation he discovered that students had discovered a "test" mode that would allow them to type in English sentences that Sylvie would pronounce in her somewhat stylized English.
-Sylvie was teaching them English ... her style of English.
+As an aside, Plantec noticed that a large number of Sylvies have been sold in Southeast Asia.
+Upon investigation, he found out that students had discovered a "test" mode that would allow them to type in English sentences that Sylvie would pronounce in her somewhat stylized English.

 Ownership

-In 1997, Dr. Mauldin and Peter Plantec, formed Virtual Personalities, Inc. to create Natural Language Processing solutions for companies.
+In 1997, Dr. Mauldin and Peter Plantec formed Virtual Personalities, Inc. to create Natural Language Processing solutions for companies.
 In 2001 Virtual Personalities, Inc. became Conversive, Inc. to reflect the focus on providing Customer Service and Marketing to the Enterprise Market.
 In late 2012 Avaya, Inc. acquired Conversive's assets including Verbots.

 Verbot versions

 The Verbot 4 version was created and released in 2004.
 In 2005 Version 4.1 of the Verbot Software was released with many feature enhancements and bug fixes, including built-in support for embedding C# code in outputs and conditionals.
 In early 2006 Conversive launched Verbots Online allowing Verbot 4 users to upload their knowledge and show off their bots to the world.
 In 2009 Version 5 was released, completely free and fully featured.
 In early 2012 the last version of Verbot, 5.0.1.2, was released to the general public with support for Windows 7.
-Also in 2012 Verbots Online completely shutdown.
+Later in 2012 Verbots Online completely shut down.

 Verbots today

-Verbots.com, its community of users and its forums no longer exist but the software and users can still be found.
+Verbots.com, its community of users, and its forums no longer exist, but the software and users can still be found.
 There has been no active development since the early 2012 release of Verbot 5.0.1.2.